Disaster declared in the Philippines – 140 dead in typhoon

 Photo: Jacqueline Hernandez/AP/TT

-The death toll in the Philippines is rising after Typhoon Kalmaegi.
-President Ferdinand Marcos has declared a national emergency.
-140 people have been confirmed dead and 127 people are still missing.
+The death toll from Typhoon Kalmaegi is rising in the Philippines.
+President Ferdinand Marcos has declared a national disaster.
+140 people have been confirmed dead and more than 120 are missing after the storm, which is the deadliest in the world this year.

 "We always expect the worst, and what I saw yesterday was the worst," volunteer worker Caloy Ramirez told the AP news agency after the typhoon's advance.

-Kalmaegi is now continuing westward toward Vietnam and increasing in strength over the sea.
-It is expected to be upgraded to a "violent typhoon" on Thursday, according to the weather service Accuweather.
+Kalmaegi is now continuing westward toward Vietnam and increasing in strength over the ocean.
+On Thursday, it was upgraded to a "violent typhoon," according to the weather service Accuweather's scale.

 Loading related articles...